ritamdas2/CovidWebApp/README.md

 (https://tempcovid-48205.firebaseapp.com/)

 With Firebase command line tools, it is possible to locally host this project.
+Clone this repository, add your own Firebase project tags to the "index.html", and host this project locally using the command "firebase serve".
+Don't forget to add yourself manually into the database and complete all attributes for best functionality.

 ## App Structure
 Within the app you'll find the following sections and tabs: